Stories from WanderWise Travelers

 "Tom looked at the receipt and said, 'That can't be right.'
 I showed him the math three times.
 He's been telling everyone at his morning coffee group ever since."

-Name: Diane S., 61 Location: Nashville, Tennessee Former Career: Active — small business owner (interior design firm) Travel Style: Weekend getaways and long weekends Member Since: [Month, Year]
+Small business owner (interior design firm) · Weekend getaways and long weekends

 Diane wasn't retired.
 She ran a small interior design firm and put $4,000–$6,000 per month in business expenses on a basic cash-back card that earned her roughly $50 a month.